 In the Buddhist canon, salt is compared to emancipation, liberation.
 Happiness, in Buddhism, is not possible without liberation.
 You must be liberated from your own ignorance in order to be really happy.
 If you want tomake other people happy, you must also work to help them liberate themselves from their afflictions and internal formations.

 "Ye are the light of the world."
 When you practice meditation, you get wisdom, comprehension, understanding, and that kind of wisdom will shine upon the world.
 Anyone who feels the light emanating from you will be enlightened and will profit from your understanding.
-You don't need to be a saint to emanate tight.
+You don't need to be a saint to emanate light.
 You need only to be mindful, and you will begin to send light around you already.

 "A city that is set on a hill cannot be hid.
 Neither do men light a candle, and put it under a bushel, but on a candlestick; and it giveth light unto all who are in the house.
 Let your light so shine before men, that they may see your good works, and glorify your Father who is in heaven."

 Each of us is a light for the whole world.
 Don't keep the light for yourself.
 Share it with others.
 Show yourself.
 Jesus said, "You have benefited from my teaching.
 You have to bring this teaching to many people."

 He also said, "Ye have heard that it was said by them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment.
 But I say unto you, that whosoever is angry with his brother without a cause shall be in danger of the judgment...whosoever shall say, 'Thou fool,' shall be in danger of hell fire."